odellus/odellus.github.io/journal/2025/Jul/jul05.md

 I then got into the deep end of wanting to create my own whtwnd fork that uses jupyter book/mystmd for rending executable books to make it easier for people to publish clean websites and enhance their literacy through advancements in typesetting.
 I really do believe in it.
 I think it was time well spent even if I haven't really used it since I gave up and started using `uv run nox` with sphinx and doc-utils.
 It's a hack.
 I'm going to get back into the codemirror myst editor preview before I know it and I'll have my pds at pds.advanced-eschatonics instead of right at the site and when you go there (not pds, www or whatever) you'll see a slick video landing page like I'm trying to take all of your money and I don't even feel bad about it.

+Sim2Real is a super cool way to make neat graphics too!

 [trae-agent]: https://github.com/bytedance/trae-agent/tree/main
 [continue]: https://github.com/continuedev/continue